sampsyo/ppl-intro/ppl.md

 [ex-problem]: fig/ex-problem.[pdf,svg]
 ~

-As a running example, let's imagine that we're building a system to recommend papers to researchers based on the conferences they attend.
+As a running example, let's imagine that we're building a system to recommend papers to students based on the classes they take.
-To keep things simple, let's say there are only two research topics in the world: programming languages and statistics.
+To keep things simple, let's say there are only two research topics in the world: programming languages and statistics/machine learning.
 Every paper is either a PL paper, a statistics paper, or both.
-And there are three venues in the world: PLDI, NIPS, and this Dagstuhl seminar.
+And we'll consider three courses at Cornell: CS 4110 (programming languages), CS 4780 (machine learning), and a fictional elective CS 4242 on probabilistic programming.

-It's pretty easy to imagine that machine learning should work for this problem: the mixture of areas revealed by your conference schedule should say something about the papers you want to read.
+It's pretty easy to imagine that machine learning should work for this problem: the mixture of areas revealed by your class schedule should say something about the papers you want to read.
 The problem is that the exact relationship can be hard to reason about directly.
-Clearly attending NIPS means you're more likely to be interested in statistics, but exactly *how much* more likely?
+Clearly taking 4780 means you're more likely to be interested in statistics, but exactly *how much* more likely?
-What if you just went to NIPS because it was in your hometown and you were curious?
+What if you just went to 4780 because it was in your hometown and you were curious?
-What do we do about people who *only* attend this Dagstuhl and neither conference---do we just assume they're 50/50 PL/stats people?
+What do we do about people who *only* take the fictional CS 4242 and neither real course---do we just assume they're 50/50 PL/stats people?

 ### Modeling the Problem

-~ Figure { caption: "A model for how interest influences conference attendance and paper relevance.
+~ Figure { caption: "A model for how interest influences class registration and paper relevance.
 Dashed circles are latent variables: neither inputs nor outputs." }
 ![ex-model-full]

 [ex-model-full]: fig/ex-model-full.[pdf,svg]